0x6431346e/soliditycrud/README.md

 ### What is this repository for? ###

-A generalized patterns for storing table-like records in an Ethereum blockchain.
+A generalized pattern for storing table-like records in an Ethereum blockchain.

 * Reference source code and PDF versions for the tutorial at: